deniskyashif/blog/content/posts/2019-11-20-a-practical-gruide-to-state-machines.md

 ### Dealing with the Missing Action Inputs

-To combine these state machines, they should be able to process action inputs "in parallel".
+To combine these state machines, they should be able to process action inputs simultaneously.
 We observe that some transitions are missing on some of the machines.
 For example, the store doesn't have a notion of the _cancel_ action.
 For the bank, _pay_ and _ship_ are irrelevant.
 To make the store "ignore" the _cancel_ action, we simply have to add a transition from each of its states to itself on _cancel_.
 Another potential problem would be when the customer executes _pay_ for a second time, while the store is in state `e`.
 We need to add a transition on `e` to itself on _pay_.

 <img src="/images/posts/2019-11-20-guide-to-fsm/341.svg" />